BeelineRoutes/housecall/README.md

 clientSecret := "1fd00f12ab1d3d13c6bf746aa1868bd591af098100d800195b56b6fa97795d73" // your secret
 redirectUrl := "https://your-domain.com" // this can be whatever, you tell House Call what you want when you create your account

-hc, err := NewHouseCall (clientId, clientSecret, redirectUrl) // create the hc object if err != nil { log.Fatal (err) }
+hc, err := housecall.NewHouseCall (clientId, clientSecret, redirectUrl) // create the hc object if err != nil { log.Fatal (err) }

 // now you can do something like convert the code you got from the url to a long-lived token and refresh token